jr-cast/Microverse/README.md

 * JavaScript is easy to learn.

-This is a condensed version of the [W3school JavaScript tutorial](https://www.w3schools.com/js/default.asp) for reinforce my JavaScript learning
+This is a condensed collection of resources to reinforce my JavaScript learning